 Children’s Day 2023: Key Points

 - Every year Children’s Day is marked on November 14th annually.

 - Children’s Day is celebrated on the birth anniversary of Pandit Jawaharlal Nehru because of his great affection towards the children.

 - Nehru believed that children are the future of the nation and it is very important to bring them up wisely.

-- Children’s Day is observed by numerous schools, colleges and educational institutions by motivating and inspiring students in building up their future through various activities organised for the day.
+- Children’s Day is observed by numerous schools, colleges and educational institutions by motivating and inspiring students in building up their future through various activities organized for the day.

-- As the future of the nation, every child deserves the fundamental rights that includes the right of survival, protection, participation and development.
+- As the future of the nation, every child deserves the fundamental rights that include the right of survival, protection, participation, and development.

 - Children, as the future of the nation, can only be nurtured properly when their present is equipped with the right way of living.

 Children’s Day 2023: Why Is Children’s Day Celebrated?

 The birth anniversary of first Prime Minister of Independent India Pandit Jawaharlal Nehru is marked and celebrated as Children’s Day in India.
 It is because of the great love Pandit Jawaharlal Nehru shared for the children.
 He loved spending time with them.
 That’s why this day is celebrated on his birthday.
 Because of his popularity, he was renowned as ‘Chacha Nehru’ among the children and it soon became his well-known name.